Dr. Denise McCollim

 - apply a Christian perspective to the study of history;

 - organize major historical periods, ideas, people, and events;

 - evaluate historical knowledge and interpretations in terms of their origins and causal factors as well as their implications;

 - demonstrate the connections between the past and the present;

-- perform independent historical research with primary and secondary sources.
+- perform independent historical research with primary and secondary sources as appropriate; and

 - differentiate the establishment of the United States from that of other countries in terms of its founders, founding documents, and founding principles.